Courtney Halverson

 Courtney Halverson (born June 14, 1989) is an American actress.

 Life and career

-Halverson was born in Orange County, California and graduated from high school at the age of 15.
+Courtney Halverson was born in Orange County, California, and graduated from high school at the age of 15.

 She has been nominated twice for a Young Artist Award, once in 2006 for A Distant Shore and again in 2007 for Sleepwalk.
 She also starred in the thriller films Leprechaun's Revenge, The Hammer and Unfriended.